In Venezuela, fish is not the only thing you can eat on Fridays during Lent.

 But don’t let its humbleness fool you.
 Pisillo is so good you feel guilty you’re having it for Lent.

-Tradition claims it was “Padre Sojo, a famous Venezuelan priest, is held by one zoological text to have gone to Italy at the end of the 18th century and obtained a papal bull approving the capybara for Lenten dining because of its amphibious habits.”
+Tradition claims “Padre Sojo, a famous Venezuelan priest, went to Italy at the end of the 18th century and obtained a papal bull approving the capybara for Lenten dining because of its amphibious habits.”

 Now, tasty as pisillo might be, Maracuchos (the informal, common demonym for those born in Maracaibo) will always come up with something bigger and better.
 And greasier.
 And tastier.
 And, again, bigger.
 Being a land of cattle and oil, you can think of Zulia (the state Maracaibo is the capital city of) as your Venezuelan Texas.

 Maracaibo – don’t let non-Maracuchos tell you otherwise – is the gastronomical Mecca of the country.
 True, the delicate contrast of sweet and salty flavors one finds in mantuano food (Caraquenian traditional colonial cuisine) is unmatched in the rest of the country.
 Eastern Venezuelans combine West Indies gastronomy with a rich seafood tradition that can be summed up in two words: shark curry.
 When not in the mood for deep-fried-stuff-covered-in-mayo-and-cheese (that is, again, during Lent), Maracuchos bring out the big guns: they stew whatever you put their way in a thick coconut milk sauce.

 Even iguanas.
 In fact, iguanas are as abundant in northwestern Venezuela (where Maracaibo is) as capybaras are in the grasslands.